 If you are seeing your face get shiny by mid-day because of oiliness, a face wash for oily skin can help you remain shine-free longer.

-The list below shows our picks from some of the best face washes for oily skin in India.
+The list below shows our picks from some of the best face washes for oily and acne prone skin in India.
 They work well for oily, combination and acne prone skin.
 If you are struggling with excessively oily skin, consider these stronger face washes for very oily skin.